insight-platform/Savant/samples/face_reid/README.md

 docker compose -f samples/face_reid/docker-compose.l4t.yml --profile index up
 ```

-First startup can take several minutes as the `index-builder-pipeline` needs to convert ONNX models into TRT format.
+The first launch can take several minutes as the `index-builder-pipeline` needs to convert ONNX models into TRT format.
 Successful module start is indicated by a log messages like

 ```
 INFO ... > The pipeline is initialized and ready to process data.
 Initialization took ...